johnabil/tenancy/docs/SQL.md

 ### 1. Supported Drivers

-Sequelize supports all of this database drivers
+Sequelize supports all of these database drivers

 ```text
 mysql